jacobrask/styledocco/README.md

 `styledocco -n "My Project" css`

 Generate documentation for *My Project* in the `mydocs` folder, from source files in the `styles` folder.
-Use the Less binary in `~/bin/lessc`.
+Use the `--compass` option for SASS to make Compass imports available.

-`styledocco -n "My Project" -o mydocs -s mydocs --preprocessor "~/bin/lessc" styles`
+`styledocco -n "My Project" -o mydocs -s mydocs --preprocessor "scss --compass" styles`

 Syntax